hubverse-org/hubDocs/docs/source/user-guide/model-metadata.md

 # Model metadata

 ## Directory structure
-The `model-metadata` directory in a modeling hub is required to contain yaml metadata files, one for each model that is submitting forecasts to the hub.
+The `model-metadata` directory in a modeling hub is required to contain yaml metadata files, one for each model that is submitting models such as forecasts to the hub.
 So the contents of the directory will be a set of files named as follows:

 * `team1-modela.yml`
 * `team1-modelb.yml`